 The requirements for certificates are detailed under specific programs in the Technical/Occupational Programs section of this catalog.
 A "C" (2.0) grade point average, based on G.P.A.(2). is required.
-The G.P.A. for a certificate is based only on the hours used to meet certificate requirements.
-The following courses will not count toward graduation nor the G.P.A. for graduation: Courses numbered 099 and below, Art 199, College Learning Skills 100, Development Communications 120, Human Development 100, Human Development 110, Library Skills 101, Music 199, and Theatre 199.
-Students working toward a certificate may be exempt from the TASP requirement.
+The G.P.A. for a certificate is based only on the hours used to meet certificate require-Continues following chart.